High Intensity Laser Therapy for Joint Health

 Author:

-Yama Zafer is a Cleveland Chiropractic University Kansas City graduate with nearly 30 years of experience in non‑invasive spine and joint care; read more about Y. Zafer.
+“High Intensity Laser Therapy for Joint Health” is written by Yama Zafer who is a graduate from Cleveland Chiropractic University Kansas City with nearly 30 years of experience in non‑invasive spine and joint care; read more about Y. Zafer.

 Peer-Reviewed Medical References: